 Why Music Is Important

 Musical choices also have a deep impact on employees' well-being at work.
-When surveyed, 66 percent of employees reported that the music in their workplace affected them positively or very positively; 4 percent reported that they felt negative or very negative feelings from workplace music; and 7 percent did not know.
+When surveyed, 66 percent of employees reported that the background music in their work affected them positively or very positively, 4 percent said that they felt negative or very negative feelings from workplace music, and 7 percent did not know.